Floquet Hofstadter butterfly in trilayer graphene with a twisted top layer: Waveguide light

 \subsection{Numerical Results}

-Next, we will start examining how the waveguide light affects the Hofstadter butterfly in TTLG using our numerical results.
+Next, we will start examining how the waveguide light affects the Hofstadter butterfly in single-twist TLG using our numerical results.
 Similarly to TBLG \cite{benlakhouy2022chiral}, we consider a range of distinct values $Aa_{\text{AA}}$ for our unit-less driving strength.
 It should be remembered that

-Fig. \ref{fig:hofstadter_waveguide_light} considers various values ranging from $Aa_{\text{AA}}=0.2$ to $4$.
-We notice that as $Aa_\text{AA}$ increases, the individual LL splitting decreases at first, and then increases.
-It is easy to see that $w_0$ and $w_1$ set the length scale of the level splitting.
-Bessel functions $J_0$ now control these splittings (see Fig. \ref{fig:renormalized_hopping_amplitude}).
-We conclude that Bessel functions influence the interlayer hoppings in TTLG as it was also noticed in \cite{benlakhouy2022chiral}.
-Of course, this finding allows us to go one step further and conclude that the two chiral models $w_1=0$ or $w_0=0$ can both be generated using this type of light.
-Particularly, if $Aa_{\text{AA}}=j_{0,n}$ is the $n$-th zero Bessel function $J_0(x)$, $w_0$ is completely set to $0$.
-Moreover, $ w_1 $ is $0$ unless $Aa_{\text{AA}}=(a_{\text{AA}}/a_{\text{AB}})j_{0,n}$.
+Fig. \ref{fig:hofstadter_waveguide_light} considers various values ranging from $Aa_{\text{\text{AA}}}=0.2$ to $4$.
+We notice that as $Aa_\text{\text{AA}}$ increases, the individual LL splitting decreases at first, and then increases.
+To better understand these splittings, we plot the renormalized hopping amplitudes $\tilde{\omega}_0$ and $\tilde{\omega}_1$ as a function of the deriving strength $Aa_{\text{AA}}$ in Fig.~\ref{fig:renormalized_hopping_amplitude}.
+As shown, the hopping amplitudes $\tilde{\omega}_0$ and $\tilde{\omega}_1$ initially decrease to be minimal for small values of the derived strength $Aa_{\text{AA}}$.
+Both quantities increase after $Aa_{\text{AA}}=4$, but $\tilde{\omega}_{0}$ becomes more important than $\tilde{\omega}_1$.
+In our case, this is modulated by the Bessel function $J_0$, which determines the magnitude of level splitting.
+We conclude that Bessel functions influence the interlayer hoppings in single-twist TLG as it was also noticed in \cite{benlakhouy2022chiral}.
+Of course, this finding allows us to go one step further and conclude that the two chiral models $\omega_1=0$ or $\omega_0=0$ can both be generated using this type of light.
+Particularly, if $Aa_{\text{AA}}=j_{0,n}$ is the $n$-th zero Bessel function $J_0(x)$, $\omega_0$ is completely set to $0$.
+Moreover, $ \omega_1 $ is $0$ unless $Aa_{\text{AA}}=(a_{\text{AA}}/a_{\text{AB}})j_{0,n}$.
 We notice that the gap opening in this situation starts to close at $Aa{\text{A}}=1.6$.
 Under these circumstances, and in contrast to the case of CPL, with respect to $E=0$, mirror symmetry of our energy spectrum remains intact.